mandalinadagi/object_detection_placed_in_center/README.md

 - If there is no circle detected then, I found the contours of that object by using cv2.findContours.
 By looking at the area, I decided whether it a hexagon or not.
 Then I wrote the outcome in a text file as well as drew the contour.

-Here is an example of the result of this object detection algorithm:
+Here are the two examples of objects placed in the center:

 ![hexagon_result](https://github.com/mandalinadagi/object_detection_nut_analysis/blob/master/hexagon_example.png)
 ![circle_result](https://github.com/mandalinadagi/object_detection_nut_analysis/blob/master/circle_example.png)